andrewcyhuang/video-downloader/README.md

 ## About Video Downloader

-Video Downloader is a desktop app that provides an elegant GUI for the youtube-dl open-source command-line program to download videos from YouTube.com and a may other sites.
+Video Downloader is a desktop app that provides an elegant GUI for the youtube-dl open-source command-line program to download videos from YouTube.com and many other sites.

 Video Downloader is built with a React front-end, Redux for state management, wrapped up with electron into a simple, elegant desktop application.